fbpx

 1. Coral bells

 Coral bells (Heuchera) is a low-growing flowering perennial that adds beauty and color to any garden.
-With its vibrant foliage, it’s an ideal choice for shady spots in the landscape.
+Its vibrant foliage makes it an ideal choice for shady spots in the landscape.
 It grows best in well-drained soil and partial shade, making it easy to grow alongside Ruby Slippers hydrangea and to care for and maintain.

 The leaves of coral bells come in a variety of colors, including purple, bronze, green, red, or yellow, with some varieties having variegated foliage.
 The flowers are small, but they add an extra touch of interest to the plant as they appear on tall stalks above the foliage from late spring through summer.

 Coral bells can be used as ground cover plants or planted along walkways or around trees where their colorful foliage will stand out against other plants.
-They also look great when planted together in groups or mixed with other perennials, such as hostas and daylilies, for added texture and contrast.
-When planting coral bells, make sure you give them enough space so they have room to spread out over time without crowding each other out.
+They also look great for added texture and contrast when planted together in groups or mixed with other perennials, such as hostas and daylilies.

 Ruby slippers hydrangea companion plants - coleus